Pablo08i/Winlator-Brasil/README.md

 # Winlator@Frost Installation

-1. Download and install the APK (Winlator@Frost 9.0 V1.apk) from [GitHub Releases](https://github.com/MrPhryaNikFrosty/Winlator-Frost/releases)
+1. Download and install the APK (Winlator@Frost 10.0 V2.apk) from [GitHub Releases](https://github.com/MrPhryaNikFrosty/Winlator-Frost/releases)
 2. Launch the app and wait for the installation process to finish
 3. Now you can enjoy your favorite pc games!
 But please make sure that you select the renderer based on your phone chips, you can read the system requirements below to learn more
-4. You can also try out our new winlator mod glibc from the releases
+4. You can also try out our new winlator mod glibc (for now 7.1.3) from the releases

-# Video testing of Winlator@Frost by me (EMUZONE0 YOUTUBE CHANNEL)
+# Video testing of Winlator@Frost by me
 ----

 - Test on Honor X9b (SD 6 GEN 1)